The UConn Sexperts

 In addition, it may be beneficial to speak with your partner or ask that they finish elsewhere to avoid this concern in the future.
 If you are feeling conflicted about experiences like this and ever need a supportive place to talk through your concerns with a peer health educator, please feel free to utilize the Sexpert’s Peer Support Drop-In hours!

-Peer Support Drop-In Hours are a new, free service offered by peer health educators, the UConn Sexperts, on the UConn Storrs campus!
+Peer Support Drop-In Hours are free service offered by peer health educators, the UConn Sexperts, on the UConn Storrs campus!

 Peer Support Drop-In Hours are a great option for students who have questions about sex and sexual health, are looking for a non-judgmental, laid-back environment to discuss a sex related concern or issue, or are interested in improving their sexual health and personal well-being.
 Our UConn Sexperts undergo extensive training in various topics of sexual health, and have been trained in evidence-based approaches to peer support.
 The UConn Sexperts are supervised by a SHaW professional staff member and are required to attend weekly staff meetings for continuing education.
 UConn Sexperts (and supervising staff) are exempt employees under UConn's Title IX Reporting Obligations.